 Adding up the cost of that coffee you buy every morning on your way to work will surprise you.
-Why not make your own coffee at home and take it to work instead?
+So why not make your own coffee at home and take it to work instead?
 You will save a lot of money this year by doing this.

 Buy Energy Star rated appliances

-Energy Saving appliances not only help you reduce your electric bill, but it also helps the environment.
+Energy Saving appliances help you reduce your electric bill, but it also helps the environment.

 Have a yard sale